sellsjonathan/joefresh-cart/README.md

 This application was initiated through [Create React App](https://github.com/facebook/create-react-app)

 This application simulates a consumer browsing and shopping cart experience.
+It is fully responsive, primarily using CSS `flexbox` and and various media queries.

-Static JSON is coming from a third party API and is used to hydrate the application's inventory.
+Static JSON is coming from a third-party API and is used to hydrate the application's inventory.
+A fallback, static file is available in `assets/JSON/`.

 [Live demo](https://stoic-feynman-7684d4.netlify.com/)

+**NOTE: Application layout, assets and UX components were outlined by the prospective employer, I can only claim responsibility for the implementation**

 ## To dos...